IDKHowToDev/OneMoreChapterFask/README.md

-# first-flask-app-
+##One more chapter, buy and sell books made simple
-hey this is the first project in flask im still working on it i hope i get more experience with it
+hey this is the first project in flask where i've built ecom app using flask on python i got a lot of experience with it tho